Did you know Exeter is one of the few cities with the ancient right to appoint a Bard?

 THE COMP

-Please apply by 5pm on Monday 5th May.
-Those going forward into the comp will be announced on Fri 9th May.
-We will let all applicants know by Wed 7th May.
+Apply by Fri 8th May.
+Those going forward into the comp will be announced on Mon 11th May.

-At the comp, you’ll present a Bardic “Manifesto” and combined live reading or performance that highlights your skills as a writer, orator and performer, as well as your objectives for the year, and what you might do with the role.
-You’ll have 8 minutes total to present.
+We will let all applicants know over the weekend.
+You’ll present a Bardic Manifesto and combined live reading or performance that highlights your skills as a writer, orator and performer, as well as your objectives for the year.
+You’ll have 6 minutes total to do both.

 PERKS: